ms/buildtogether.tech/git-solo/index.md

 one of the most frequently-viewed questions on [Stack Overflow][stack-overflow] is "[How do I exit the Vim editor?][so-exit-vim]".
-Unsurprisingly, another frequently-viewed question on Stack Overflow is "[How do I make Git use the editor of my choice for my commits?][so-configure-git-editor]"
+Unsurprisingly, another frequently-viewed question on Stack Overflow is "[How do I make Git use the editor of my choice for my commits?][so-configure-git-editor]" One of the many reasons you should interact with Git through a GUI is to avoid this issue.

 </div>

-If we only ever use `git commit`, though, nothing will happen.
-We need to tell Git which files we want to save in the commit, which we do using `git add`:
+Before we run `git commit`, though, we need to tell Git which files we want to save in the commit, which we do using `git add`:

 ```sh
 $ git add version-control.md _data/glossary.yml